Zhao-Lab-UW-DHO/AdaptFM/README.md

 git clone https://github.com/uni-medical/SAM-Med3D.git
 cd SAM-Med3D
 ```
+Again, install the proper pytorch version in your sammed3d_adapt environment with https://pytorch.org/get-started/locally/

 Once you have created conda environments for each, navigate to AdaptFM > model > registry.py and add the path to the conda environment